iterative-works/dev-docs/java-testcontainers-remote-config.md

 ---
-status: ai-generated
+status: draft
-created: 2025-04-06
+created: 2025-04-15
-last updated: 2025-04-06
+last updated: 2025-04-15
 version: "0.1"
 ---
-> [!danger] AI-Generated Content
-> This is AI-generated content pending human review.
-Information may be inaccurate or misaligned with actual processes.
+> [!draft] Draft Document
+> This document is an initial draft and may change significantly.

-# Using Remote Docker Hosts with TestContainers
+# Using Remote Docker Hosts with TestContainers in Java

 ## Overview

 When working with containers that don't support Apple Silicon (like MS SQL Server), connecting to a remote Linux Docker host is an excellent solution.
 This approach lets you run x86_64 containers natively on a compatible system while developing on your Mac.

+## Configuration Hierarchy

+Java TestContainers loads configuration from multiple locations in the following priority order:

+1. **Environment variables** - Must be in uppercase with underscores, preceded by `TESTCONTAINERS_` (e.g., `checks.disable` becomes `TESTCONTAINERS_CHECKS_DISABLE`)
+2. **`.testcontainers.properties` in user's home folder**
+   - Linux: `/home/myuser/.testcontainers.properties`
+   - Windows: `C:/Users/myuser/.testcontainers.properties`
+   - macOS: `/Users/myuser/.testcontainers.properties`
+3. **`testcontainers.properties` on the classpath** (e.g., in `src/test/resources`)

+If multiple classpath configuration files exist, they are merged with the following precedence:
+- Files on the 'local' classpath (URLs starting with `file:`) take priority
+- Files in JAR dependencies are considered in alphabetical order of path

 ## Configuration Options